 The inspector noted several areas worthy of commendation including the number and quality of clinical trials available to patients, the transparency of reporting outcomes to the public, the oncologic training and expertise of the cancer center nurses, the up to date education of the Tumor Registrars, the accuracy of the data reported to the National Cancer Data Base and the implementation of uploading patient data into a Rapid Quality Reporting System.

-"We are very proud of our physicians and employees for receiving ACOS accreditation with commendation for the second time," said Harry Weis, Chief Executive Officer for Tahoe Forest Health System.
+"We are very proud of our physicians and employees for receiving ACOS accreditation with commendation for the second time," said Harry Weis, President & CEO for Tahoe Forest Health System.
 "By connecting all of the important elements of the patient care experience, we are delivering a model of care that is truly next generation highly compassionate care with amazing clinical tools and incredible patient outcomes."

 The CoC Accreditation Program provides the framework for the Gene Upshaw Memorial Tahoe Forest Cancer Center to improve its quality of patient care through various cancer-related programs that focus on the full spectrum of cancer care including prevention, early diagnosis, cancer staging, optimal treatment, rehabilitation, life-long followup for recurrent disease, and end-of-life care.

 When patients receive care at a CoC facility, they also have access to information on clinical trials and new treatments, genetic counseling, and patient centered services including psycho-social support, a patient navigation process, and a survivorship care plan that documents the care each patient receives and seeks to improve cancer survivors quality of life.